nestjs/docs.nestjs.com/content/graphql/federation.md

 }
 ```

-We also need to create our Post entity
+We also need to create our `Post` entity:

 ```ts
 import { Directive, Field, ID, Int, ObjectType } from '@nestjs/graphql';